seL4/docs/Tutorials/seL4Kernel/setting-up.md

 A good workflow is to run two terminals:

- - Terminal A is just a normal terminal, and is used for git operations, editing (e.g., vim, emacs), and other normal operations.
+ - Terminal A is just a normal terminal, and is used for git operations, editing (e.g., vim, emacs, vscode), and other non-build operations.
  - Terminal B is running in a container, and is only used for compilation.

 This gives you the flexibility to use all the normal tools you are used to, while having the seL4 dependencies separated from your machine.